MihanEntalpo/cryptboard.io/README.md

 * Database used by backend server is Redis
 * Frontend is written on html + css + vanillaJs + jQuery + Bootstrap

+Detail on used technologies can be seen here: https://cryptboard.io/#tab=about

 ## Deploying your own installation

 ### Docker installation